2,000+ travel companies

 Two to three days in Wiesloch are ideal to explore its charming old town, visit the historic Astor House, and enjoy local wineries and nature trails.

-Yes, you can take the train from Duisburg to Wiesloch.
+No, you cannot take the train from Duisburg to Wiesloch.

 Since both Duisburg and Wiesloch are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.